-Our 2020 report "Journeys in the Shadow Private Rented Sector" was based on two and a half years of research; interviewing renters, enforcement officers, solicitors, MPs and front-line housing providers.
-This project set out some of the very worst practises in the 'shadow' rented sector where landlords were using fear and intimidation as part of their letting strategy and experience of illegal eviction was commonplace.
-This report is a consequence of the one question that was invariably asked in response to the Shadows report: just how often does illegal eviction take place?
+Our 2020 report, 'Journeys in the Shadow Private Rented Sector', was based on two and a half years of research interviewing renters, enforcement officers, solicitors, MPs and frontline housing providers.
+This project set out some of the very worst practices in the 'shadow' rented sector where landlords were using fear and intimidation as part of their letting strategy and experience of illegal eviction was commonplace.
+This report is a consequence of the one question that was invariably asked in response to our 'Shadows' report: just how often does illegal eviction take place?